What Is A DBS, Do You Need It & How Do You Get One?

 - Cards carrying the PASS accreditation logo (UK and Channel Islands)

-Silver Swan Recruitment has a number of Private Household Jobs currently available and we are able to apply for your Enhanced DBS Check as part of your application process.
+Silver Swan Recruitment has a whole range of Private Household Jobs currently available and we are able to apply for your Enhanced DBS Check as part of your application process.
 Simply get in touch to discuss further.

 our roles using our new online platform